SCREAMS (Buy CDs by this artist)

 Waiting for the Robot (OOFL) 2011

-The unfilial Elvis Brothers (drummer Brad, singer/bassist Graham and guitarist Rob) from Champaign, Illinois have roots in many local bands of that area (some credible, others cringeable); together, they played a marvelous (and deceptively simple) concoction of slicked-up rockabilly, stripped-down Cheap Trick-tinged melodic rock and roll and pristine pure pop that boasts superbly articulated energy, occasionally goofy lyrics and enough hooks to catch a school of minnows.
+The unfilial Elvis Brothers (drummer Brad, singer/bassist Graham and guitarist Rob) from Champaign, Illinois have roots in many local bands of that area (some, like Brad's Screams, credible, others cringeable); together, they played a marvelous (and deceptively simple) concoction of slicked-up rockabilly, stripped-down Cheap Trick-tinged melodic rock and roll and pristine pure pop that boasts superbly articulated energy, occasionally goofy lyrics and enough hooks to catch a school of minnows.
 Movin' Up traverses a panoply of mildly bent styles, from mock-Stray Cats ("Fire in the City") to Dave Edmunds-ish nostalgia ("Hey Tina") to Anglo-pop ("Hidden in a Heartbeat") to countryfied rock ("Santa Fe") and much more.
-Sure, they futz around a lot (especially onstage), but their silliness never interferes with the serious task playing catchy pop with maximum gusto.
+Sure, they futz around a lot (especially onstage), but their silliness never interferes with the serious task of playing catchy pop with maximum gusto.
 It may not have meant a lot, but the first album is truly mega-fun.

 Adrian Belew's more complex production of Adventure Time doesn't dampen the E-Bros.' lighthearted spirit.
 There are socially responsible messages about gun control and insanity in the modern world but, by and large, the Elvises go about their business with typical happy-go-lucky aplomb.
 From the melodic rush of "Burnin' Desire" and "Somebody Call the Police" to the gentle beauty of "Crosswinds" and the clockwork pop precision of the Japanese fan tribute "Akiko Shinoda," they effortlessly toss off tune after tune of infectious should-be-hits.
 The two albums were subsequently paired on a single CD under the debut's title.